MyroG/Optimizing-VRChat-worlds-Furality-Somna/README.md

 # Basics of optimizing VRChat worlds

 Here, you can download the full presentation, shaders, and all my benchmarks, so you can try them out for yourself!

 Each folder starts with a number.
-That's the page number of the presentation, for instance "26 - Egg shader" is on the 26th page of the presentation
+That's the page number of the presentation, for instance "26 - Egg shader" is on the 26th page of the presentation.

+You can open each folder, and open the Unity scene, there's a README file in each folder for additional context

 ## Installation